Wahaj-Developer/Cofee-Shope/README.md

 # Cofee-Shope
-This is my firdt website cofee shop
+This is my firdt website cofee shop </br>
 using:
 1-Html
 2-CSS
 3-Javascript
-Basic struter is made by html in which there are fourew section 1- Home
+Basic struter is made by html in which there are foure section 1- Home
 2- About
 3- Menu